sourcegraph/handbook/content/departments/people-talent/people-ops/process/leaving.md

 2. Mutual separation
 3. Involuntary terminations

+### 1. Voluntary Resignations

-**1. Voluntary Resignations:** voluntary exits occur when a Teammate chooses to resign from their role at Sourcegraph.
+Woluntary exits occur when a Teammate chooses to resign from their role at Sourcegraph.
 These exits are generally initiated by the Teammate, not Sourcegraph.
 If you decide that resigning is the best course of action, please confirm your last day of work with your manager and follow the steps below.
 If you are considering resigning or have any questions about the resignation process, please contact your People Partner or send an email to [people-ops@sourcegraph.com](mailto:people-ops@sourcegraph.com).

-**Resignation Process**
+### **Voluntary Resignation Process**

 1. **Tell your manager:** the first step in resigning is to tell your manager.
 We suggest that you schedule a meeting to tell them directly, but an email or Slack also suffices if in person communication is not possible.
 2. **Confirm last day:** the Teammate confirms their last day of work with their manager.
 We expect contractual notice periods to be honored (if applicable), unless you and your manager agree otherwise.
 If you are unsure of your notice period, please refer to your contract or offer letter, or contact [people-ops@sourcegraph.com](mailto:people-ops@sourcegraph.com) if further clarification is needed.
 In rare cases, a change to the departing Teammate’s last day may be requested by the Teammate or their manager.
 Any extensions of a Teammate’s last day must be approved by their manager and all changes to the separation date must be communicated to [people-ops@sourcegraph.com](mailto:people-ops@sourcegraph.com) immediately (but in no event later than 24 hours after the request is made).
 The Teammate’s People Partner will update those involved in the offboarding process and complete all system updates.
 3. **Send resignation email:** once the last day is confirmed, the Teammate sends a resignation email to [people-ops@sourcegraph.com](mailto:people-ops@sourcegraph.com) with the subject line: [“Teammate name” - Resignation Email].
 If the departing Teammate is employed via a PEO, they should also copy the relevant Support Team (Remote: [userhappiness@remote.com](mailto:userhappiness@remote.com); Deel: ​​[support@deel.com](mailto:support@deel.com)).
 Depending on the circumstances of the Teammate’s exit, access to internal systems may be removed prior to their separation date.
-Managers and/or People Partners will confirm the exact date and time of access removal with the departing Teammate when discussing their [transition plan].
+Managers and/or People Partners will confirm the exact date and time of access removal with the departing Teammate when discussing their [transition plan](#creating-a-transition-plan).
 4. **Offboarding process begins:** the Teammate’s People Partner will initiate the offboarding process within 24 hours of receiving the resignation email.
 If the departing Teammate is employed via a PEO, the People Partner will work directly with the PEO vendor to complete the offboarding processes.
 5. **Offboarding email is sent:** the departing Teammate will receive an offboarding follow-up email, including details about payroll, benefits, equity, returning of equipment and expenses.
 You can find an example of the offboarding email [here](https://docs.google.com/document/d/1YznrIoaI8JtKFckn-_zN1UKexyjFX9hyjuURp5a9qKY/edit).
-6. **Create your transition plan:** departing Teammates are expected to work with their managers to create a [transition plan] during their notice period, if applicable.
+6. **Create your transition plan:** departing Teammates are expected to work with their managers to create a [transition plan](#creating-a-transition-plan) during their notice period, if applicable.
 Transition plans take into account notice period length, as well as the departing Teammate’s current workload, and the overall impact of their exit on others and the organization.
 7. **Announcement is made to the company:** your Manager will be responsible for sharing the news with your team.
 Your departure will also be shared in #teammate-departures within 48 hours of giving notice.
 You can read more about the process [here](../../../../company-info-and-process/communication/announcements.md/#Departures).
 You are also welcome to share a note in #thanks prior to your last day.
 8. **Exit interview is scheduled:** the departing Teammate will receive an Exit Survey via Lattice and meet with their People Partner for an Exit Interview in their last working week.
 More on this process can be found [here](performance-coaching/exit-interview.md).
 9. **Meeting with Tech Ops:** the departing Teammate must schedule a meeting with Tech Ops by sending an email to [techops@sourcegraph.com](mailto:techops@sourcegraph.com) prior to their last day of work, in order to wipe their laptop.
 Teammates have the option to either purchase their laptops at a discounted rate, or ship company-owned laptop and equipment within 7 days of receiving the return shipping instructions.

+### **2. Mutual Separations**
-**2. Mutual Separations:** in some cases, a Teammate and Sourcegraph may both recognize that the working relationship is no longer productive or effective, and may agree that a mutual separation is in both parties’ best interests.
+In some cases, a Teammate and Sourcegraph may both recognize that the working relationship is no longer productive or effective, and may agree that a mutual separation is in both parties’ best interests.
 It is important to note that a mutual separation is different from a layoff or a termination, which will typically be initiated by Sourcegraph and not the Teammate.
 A mutual separation can be initiated by either Sourcegraph or a Teammate, and may be the result of a variety of factors, including, but not limited to:

 - A change in business direction whereby the Teammate’s background and experience are no longer needed.
 - Conflict within the workplace.
 - A shift in role responsibilities that the Teammate doesn’t find desirable.
 - We may also offer mutual separations in other scenarios, such as when we undertake reductions in force or team restructures.

-**Mutual Separations Process**
+### **Mutual Separations Process**

-1. **Confirm last day:** People Partners work closely with managers to determine a Teammate's last working day, effective separation date, [transition plan] and [communications](../../../../company-info-and-process/communication/announcements.md/#Departures).
+1. **Confirm last day:** People Partners work closely with managers to determine a Teammate's last working day, effective separation date, [transition plan](#creating-a-transition-plan) and [communications](../../../../company-info-and-process/communication/announcements.md/#Departures).
 Once confirmed, Teammates meet with their manager and People Partner to discuss further.
 If the departing Teammate is employed via a PEO, their People Partner will work with the respective vendor to initiate the process.
 2. **Offboarding process begins:** the Teammate’s People Partner will initiate the offboarding process immediately.
 If the departing Teammate is employed via a PEO, the People Partner will work directly with the PEO vendor to complete the offboarding processes.
 3. **Announcement is made to the company:** your Manager will be responsible for sharing the news with your team.
 Your departure will also be shared in #teammate-departures within 48 hours of giving notice.
 You can read more about the process [here](../../../../company-info-and-process/communication/announcements.md/#Departures).
 You are also welcome to share a note in #thanks prior to your last day.
 4. **Offboarding email is sent:** the departing Teammate will receive an offboarding follow-up email, including details about payroll, benefits, equity, returning of equipment and expenses.
 You can find an example of the offboarding email [here](https://docs.google.com/document/d/1YznrIoaI8JtKFckn-_zN1UKexyjFX9hyjuURp5a9qKY/edit).

-**3. Involuntary Terminations**
+### **3. Involuntary Terminations**

 In some cases, we will determine it is in the Company’s best interests to terminate a Teammate’s working relationship with Sourcegraph.
 An involuntary termination is a separation from employment that is initiated by Sourcegraph, rather than the teammate.
 It is also known as being fired or being terminated, and it is important to note that involuntary terminations are different from voluntary resignations or mutual separations, which are initiated by the teammate or agreed upon by both Sourcegraph and the teammate.
 An involuntary termination can occur for a variety of reasons, including, but not limited, to: